Tsutomu Sakuma: Biography

-On April 15, 1910, while engaged in a practice dive in the Inland Sea off of the coast of Yamaguchi Prefecture, the submarine suffered a malfunction resulting in the loss of the ship and crew.
+On April 15, 1910, while engaged in a practice dive in the Inland Sea off of the coast of Yamaguchi Prefecture,the submarine flooded and sank during an unauthorized exercise of diving with the air intake pipe above the water's surface—an act prohibited due to safety concerns.
+Sakuma's mishandling, which led to the ship diving to a depth of 10 feet, combined with a failure of the intake pipe's safety device, caused the flooding.
+Furthermore, Sakuma habitually disregarded the training times agreed upon with the mother ship and repeatedly conducted long-duration dives without authorization, which delayed the mother ship’s detection of the incident.
 Two days later the submarine was recovered by Japanese authorities, and Sakuma's journal was found, with a detailed analysis of what may have caused the accident, ending with an apology to Emperor Meiji for the loss of the submarine and 14 crew members before the ship's air ran out.
 The journal was posted in later press reports, and Sakuma became a posthumous national hero and an example for courage and steadfastness within the Imperial Japanese Navy.